Rakshit-Yadav/Data-Anaylst-Bootcamp/README.md

 ## Overview

+📌 The links given do not open in new tab due to limitations of making .md files work between Github and Obsidian and both of their syntax for my setup.

 This repository contains my notes, exercises, and resources as I progress through the **Data Analyst Bootcamp** by [Alex The Analyst](https://www.youtube.com/playlist?list=PLUaB-1hjhk8FE_XZ87vPPSfHqb6OcM0cF).
 I am using **Obsidian** for structured note-taking and **GitHub** for version control and tracking my learning journey.

 ## Structure